sosconf/Account-Authentication-Service/README.md

    yum -y install ntp
    ```

-   To avoid errors between local time and server time, we should do  `ntpdate` first.
+   To avoid errors between local time and server time, we should execute `ntpdate` at first.

    ```shell
    ntpdate ntp1.aliyun.com